About Our Ratings & Reviews

 How We Rate & Review Refinance Lenders

-Note: we updated our scoring system as of December 2021.
-It is now a 40-point system, and the grading scale has been adjusted accordingly.
+Note: we updated our scoring system as of July 1, 2024.
+It is now a 80-point system, and the grading scale has been adjusted accordingly.

 Scoring

-Our primary scorer, who is a professional scorer for an international academic assessment servicer, developed our evaluation system; this system is designed to be simple but thorough.
+A professional scorer for an international academic assessment servicer developed our evaluation system; this system is designed to be simple yet thorough.

 Using a checklist method and point tabulation, we delineate terms and services of a given lender’s student loan refinance program.
 We then assign each point a positive or negative value that corresponds with its value to the potential borrower.